-Leaders don’t need to have all the answers, but they do need to experience Christ for themselves and know how to point others to Him.
-This comes from knowing people’s greatest needs, having an understanding of how real change happens, and being skilled at asking good questions that engage the heart.
+Leaders don’t need to have all the answers — I repeat, you do not need to have all the answers — but you do need to experience Christ for yourself and know how to point others to Him.
+This comes from knowing people’s greatest needs, having an understanding of how real change happens and being skilled at asking good questions that engage the heart.

 Each person in your group should taste, see and personally encounter Christ as you come to the Bible.

 Successful small groups are about life change.
 Each week, the members of your group will show up in various cycles of life — coming from great days, middling days and those days when life just seems hard.
 Their conditions may be obvious or not so obvious.

 As a leader, allow the Bible to expose brokenness and help the group follow the passage as it points toward a solution in Jesus Christ.
 This is how life change happens.
 If a group stops short of being a catalyst for life change, it has fallen short of all God intends for it.

 One thing that’s often neglected in small groups is communicating God’s purpose for the world and how we fit into the picture.
 Content is not the only ingredient needed for growth.
 Knowing how God can use your group in His plan is a critical ingredient.
 Catching His heart for people around the world is motivating.